A-06578

 Plain Language

-Developers of generative AI models or services made publicly available to New Yorkers — whether free or paid — must post training data documentation on their website by January 1, 2027, and before each subsequent release or substantial modification of any model released on or after January 1, 2022.
-The required documentation includes a high-level summary covering twelve enumerated categories: dataset sources/owners, how datasets serve the model's purpose, data point counts (ranges and estimates permitted), data point types, IP status (copyright/trademark/patent or public domain), whether data was purchased or licensed, presence of personal information, presence of aggregate consumer information, any cleaning or processing applied, data collection timeframes, dates datasets were first used, and whether synthetic data generation was employed.
-Two narrow exemptions apply: models solely for aircraft operations in national airspace, and models developed for national security/military/defense purposes available only to federal entities.
-The bill does not specify enforcement mechanisms or penalties for noncompliance.
+Developers of generative AI models or services made publicly available to New Yorkers — whether free or paid — must post detailed training data documentation on their website by January 1, 2027, and again before each subsequent release or substantial modification of any model released on or after January 1, 2022.
+The required disclosure is a high-level summary covering twelve categories: dataset sources/owners, how datasets serve the model's purpose, data point counts (ranges permitted), data point types, IP status (copyright/trademark/patent or public domain), whether data was purchased or licensed, whether personal information is included, whether aggregate consumer information is included, cleaning/processing modifications, data collection timeframes, dates datasets were first used, and whether synthetic data generation was used.
+Two narrow exemptions apply: models solely for national airspace aircraft operations, and national security/military/defense models available only to federal entities.
+Note that 'training' is defined broadly to include testing, validating, and fine tuning.

 Statutory Text